makhshari/markovchain/frontend/README.md

-# Getting Started with Create React App
+# Frontend with React JS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Make sure you have latest version of node installed.
 Also, you should have a node package manager installed.
 Having either (npm)[https://docs.npmjs.com/downloading-and-installing-node-js-and-npm] or (yarn)[https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable] is recommended.